malik-zulfi/HR_Jiggar/README.md

 npm install
 ```

-This will install all the necessary packages for both the frontend and the AI server.
+This will install all the necessary packages for the application.

-### 4. Run the Development Servers
+### 5. Run the Development Servers

 For the application to work correctly, you need to run two separate processes in two different terminals from the project root.